thoughtspot/ddl_tools/README.md

 `python -m ddltools.<tool-name>`

 Note there is no `.py` at the end and you *must* use `python -m`.
-So for example to run `convert_ddl` and see the options, you would enter `python -m ddl_tools.convert_ddl --help`  Try it now and verify your environment is all set.
+So for example to run `convert_ddl` and see the options, you would enter `python -m ddltools.convert_ddl --help`  Try it now and verify your environment is all set.

 The DDL tools currently consist of two scripts:
 1. `convert_ddl`, converts between different formats including DDL for most major databases, TQL, and Excel.